CitronBaBa/Pattern-Hawk/README.md

  * (pattern1)|(pattern2) => matches pattern1 or pattern2
  * (pattern1)(pattern2) | (pattern3)(pattern4) => matches pattern1 and then pattern2, or matches pattern3 and then pattern4
  * ((pattern1) | (pattern2)) (pattern3) => not supported yet

----

-# To run it
-You will need a node version of 16 or above.

-* set up.
-`git clone ...`
-`npm install`

-* run all the test cases.
-`npm run test`

-* run a command line to directly interact with it.
-`npm run start`